 I'm even more surprised my 7-year-old daughter loves slices of raw fennel as her side dish vegetable.
 On the other hand, if I tried to serve her fennel cooked to bring out the sweetness of the root, she would have nothing to do with it.
 Strange?

-You may also be asking yourself just what the heck is Pernod and where do I find it.
-I happened to find some in the way, way back of my liquor cabinet next to some ancient Tia Maria that hasn't seen the light of day since we last moved.
+You may also ask yourself, what the heck is Pernod, and where do I find it?
+I found some in the way, way back of my liquor cabinet, next to some ancient Tia Maria that hasn't seen the light of day since we moved.

-Not only is Pernod fantastic for adding flavor to any braised fennel, cabbage, onion or carrot dishes, you can use it for deglazing or add some to a salad dressing to boost the flavor.
-Just remember, it is has an alcoholic content of 40% so be careful when cooking with it around children.
+Not only is Pernod fantastic for adding flavor to any braised fennel, cabbage, onion, or carrot dishes, but you can also use it for deglazing or adding some to a salad dressing to boost the flavor.
+Remember, it has an alcohol content of 40%, so be careful when cooking around children.

-You should be able to find it in most liquor stores but you may want to call before you go shopping for it.
-And since you most likely won’t be cooking with it all that much, a small bottle should last you a long time.
+You should be able to find it in most liquor stores, but you may want to call before shopping for it.
+And since you will likely only be cooking with it a little, a small bottle should last you a long time.

-This recipe doesn’t take long at all to prepare so it's a great midweek kind of dish.
-I didn't have any fresh thyme or parsley when I prepared this and didn't feel like going out to shop but even so, the outcome was incredible.
+This recipe takes little time to prepare, so it's a great midweek dish.
+When I prepared this, I didn't have any fresh thyme or parsley and didn't feel like going out to shop, but the outcome was incredible.
 It could only get better with fresh herbs.